katehodges1/katehodges.github.io/pages/page_footfall-prediction.md

 ### Devising a Predictive Model
 [link to code here](link/to/code)

 Random forest model selected because...

-- key steps in modelling...
+#### Tracking Experiments
+This analysis was done using R - due to technical restraints of accessing Python and setting up virtual environments on remote desktop connection that was required for sufficient computing power to handle the dataset.
+  - *step 1 was to write a [tracking function](https://github.com/katehodges1/katehodges.github.io/main/Predicting-Hampstead-Heath-Footfall/utils) that emulated function of Python's MLflow*

+#### Approach to modelling
 - just weather, just physical, then combined
 - had to remove any cells where more than x% contained non park
     - this massively improved performance - removed additional noise (bc i hadnt quantified features external to the park beyond simply being 'non park'
     - **perhaps if i classified the spatial features external to the park then this could be improved… / the selection of weather as cruical predictor variables was from extensively consulting the literature… if prediciton task weas being done for more urban areas, would have to think carefully about which sort of